 - Performance fees (These fees help defray the costs for cleaning/repair/replacement of costumes in SPB’s inventory):

-– In October 2018, a $40 fee will be assessed for students participating in A Nutcracker Story.
+– October 1, 2019 a $40 fee will be assessed for students participating in A Nutcracker Story.

-– In February of 2019, a $40 fee will be assessed for Beg.-Level 6 students participating in the Spring Showcase
+– March 1, 2019 a $40 fee will be assessed for students participating in the Spring Showcase.

-- Parent Volunteers in Levels Beginning through Level 6:
+- Parent Volunteers in Creative Dance and Levels Beginning through Level 6:

 – Parents, guardians or other relatives are asked to volunteer a minimum of 4 hours per semester during performances

-- Twice a year in December and May the School of St. Paul Ballet provides conferences for all students in Beginning Ballet through Level 6.
-These are 10 to 5-minute conferences for the student and their parents with their primary teacher(s.)
-The conferences provide students and their parents with helpful information about their individual progress and is a time to ask questions and discuss recommendations from teachers for the remainder of the year (December) or the summer months and following year (May.)
+- Twice a year in January and June the School of St. Paul Ballet provides conferences for all students in Beginning Ballet through Level 6.
+These are 10 to 15-minute conferences for the student and their parents with their primary teacher(s.)
+The conferences provide students and their parents with helpful information about their individual progress and is a time to ask questions and discuss recommendations from teachers for the remainder of the year (Jan. conference) or the summer months and following year (Jun. conference.)